rahulbs98/template_paper_IACR/README.md

 # template_paper_IACR
-A template for papers to be submitted to IACR conferences
+A personal template for papers to be submitted to IACR conferences